YapengTeng/LabelTool/README.md

 ## Bugs

-TODO: The right click cannot undo all keypoints you previously labeled and then delete saved keypoints of the image, but you can save empty keypoint by pressing `k`.
-So without pressing `k`, it will leave one keypoint when you skip to another image.
+TODO: The right click cannot undo all keypoints you previously labeled and then delete saved keypoints of the image, but you can save empty keypoint by pressing `g`.
+So without pressing `g`, it will leave one keypoint when you skip to another image.

 # environment